 - i.
 Financial assets at fair value through other comprehensive income Financial assets are measured at fair value through other comprehensive income if these financial assets are held within a business whose objective is achieved by both collecting contractual cash flows and selling financial assets and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding. - ii.
 Financial assets at fair value through profit or loss Financial assets are measured at fair value through profit or loss unless it is measured at amortized cost or at fair value through other comprehensive income on initial recognition.
-The transaction costs directly attributable to the acquisition of financial assets and liabilities at fair value through profit or loss are immediately recognized in statement of profit and loss. - iii.
-Debt instruments at amortized cost - A 'debt instrument' is measured at the amortized cost if both the following conditions are met: - a) The asset is held within a business model whose objective is to hold assets for collecting contractual cash flows, and - b) Contractual terms of the asset give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.
+The transaction costs directly attributable to the acquisition of financial assets and liabilities at fair value through profit or loss are immediately recognized in statement of profit and loss.

+iii.
+Debt instruments at amortized cost

+A 'debt instrument' is measured at the amortized cost if both the following conditions are met:

+- a) The asset is held within a business model whose objective is to hold assets for collecting contractual cash flows, and - b) Contractual terms of the asset give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.

 After initial measurement, such financial assets are subsequently measured at amortized cost using the effective interest rate (EIR) method.
-Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral per of the EIR.
-The EIR amortization is included in finance
+Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
+The EIR amortization is included in finance income in the profit or loss.
+The losses arising from impairment are recognized in the profit or loss.
+This category generally applies to trade and other receivables.